 Instructional materials (books, lectures, examinations) will be given in the English language.
 Attendees must be proficient in English to attend the school; there is limited ability for instructors to provide additional tutoring should attendees have difficulty comprehending the material.

-Erin L. DiCaprio, Assistant Specialist in Cooperative Extension - Microbial Food Safety, University of California, Davis
+Erin L. DiCaprio, Associate Professor of Cooperative Extension in Community Food Safety, University of California, Davis (School Coordinator and Instructor)

-Linda J. Harris, Food Microbiologist Specialist, University of California, Davis (School Coordinator and Instructor)
+Linda J. Harris, Professor of Cooperative Extension in Microbial Food Safety, University of California, Davis

 Mark Deniston, Research Associate, UC Laboratory for Research in Food Preservation